-The general approach to loss development can be expected to remain reasonably constant over the years for an insurer.
-Any change in either the approach or the underlying data from the prior rate filing must be disclosed and supported.
+The general approach to loss development is expected to remain reasonably constant over the years for an insurer.
+Any change in either the approach or the underlying data from the prior rate filing should be disclosed and supported.

 4.b.2.
-Loss Trends (see also Technical Notes)
+Loss Trend (see also Technical Notes)